thuma/BESK/README.md

 ## Supporting the project

+* The project is specific to Kodcentrum, do not generalize unless usefull to Kodcentrum.
-* Avoid distractions focus on function.
+* Avoid distractions, focus on function.
 * Do changes, git rollback on error.
 * If it does not work on your machine do not push to prod.
 * Add your name to Authors in README.md.